 4. Open style

-How to have a healthy argument with your spouse?
+How to have a healthy arguments in a relationship?
 Try having an open-style argument.
 This is one of the most healthy ways of arguing with a partner.
 You are open and considerate of the entire situation.
 You are not fixated on your perspective or trying to prove the other person wrong.

 1. Fighting over finances

 Couples arguing about money is nothing new.
+This is one of the types of fights in relationships that is timeless.
 If you two live together and have decided to manage your finances together, then such fights are inevitable.
 If both partners are willing to solve this issue and plan a budget list without making one another feel bad about being reckless spenders, then you are on the right track.

 2. Fighting about the same thing repeatedly